naren4488/expense-tracker/README.md

 <!-- Steps to run-->

+Steps to run the project

-Download/Clone project code from git repo - https://github.com/naren4488/expense-tracker
+1. Download/Clone project code from git repo - https://github.com/naren4488/expense-tracker

-Start the installation of project packages by running command : $ npm install
+2. Start the installation of project packages by running command : $ npm install

-Run the project using command : $ npm run dev
+3. Run the project using command : $ npm run dev

-To build : $ npm run build
+4. To build : $ npm run build

-To preview after build : $ npm run preview
+5. To preview after build : $ npm run preview

 <!-- Pages and Components -->